-The day after Anne was appointed, she met with the EPA and learned of a grant that Put-in-Bay can apply for to possibly run an underwater waterline from the mainland to Put-in-Bay.
-The cost of such a line was estimated to be about 12 million dollars, quite an expense for the island.
+The day after Anne was appointed, she met with the EPA and learned of a grant that Put-in-Bay could apply for to possibly run an underwater waterline from the mainland to Put-in-Bay.
+Such a line was estimated to cost about 12 million dollars, quite an expense for the island.
 The good news is the grant would cover 75% of the cost of the line, plus the remaining balance could be financed at 0% interest.
-This is certainly an opportunity to be investigated, as the island’s water plant is aging and requires more and more maintenance, plus expensive replacement down the road.
+This is undoubtedly an opportunity to be investigated, as the island’s water plant is aging and requires more and more maintenance, plus expensive replacement down the road.

 One of the interesting visitors at the meeting was John Pleva, a former taxi operator on the island who now does business in China.
 He presented a presentation about the eBikes approved by Ohio legislators.
 These bikes have an electric motor assist that can be driven without a driver’s license or license plate on public streets.